hroderick/GetAndCleanDataCourseProject/CodeBook.md

 ##Attribute Columns

 **Subject_ID**
-* description : this is the id number of various participants in the study
+* description : this is the id number of various participants in the study.
+All were between ages of 19 and 48.
 * sources     : subject_test.txt, subject_train.txt
 * values      : discrete integers, 1 through 30, with omissions possible